Sebastian Białecki

-Sebastian Białecki (born 6 December 2003) is a Polish professional darts player who competes in Professional Darts Corporation (PDC) events.
-He is a current PDC Tour Card holder and a former UK Open quarter-finalist.
+Sebastian Białecki (born 6 December 2003) is a Polish professional soft-tip and steel-tip darts player who competes in Professional Darts Corporation (PDC) events.
+He is a PDC Tour Card holder and a former UK Open quarter-finalist.
 He won his first PDC ranking title at Players Championship 22 on the 2025 PDC Pro Tour, having previously won two titles on the PDC's secondary tour, the Challenge Tour.
 He was also the World Darts Federation's 2022 Denmark Open champion.
+He is a three-time gold medalist at the EDF European Darts Championship.

 Białecki made his PDC major debut at the 2021 UK Open and hit a nine-dart finish in his opening round win.
 He went on to reach the fourth round where he was beaten by Mensur Suljović.
 The following year, he reached his first major quarter-final at the 2022 edition.
 Białecki won a Tour Card for the first time due to his placement on the 2024 Development Tour.

-In his youth career, he has won six PDC Development Tours, as well as the Polish Junior Championship in 2017 and 2018.
+In his youth career, he has won 12 PDC Development Tours, as well as the Polish Junior Championship in 2017 and 2018.